 - Ensure that workgroup and end-user devices meet appropriate standards for attachment to PittNet wherever applicable.
 A single device per PittNet port is permitted.

-- Submit Data Connectivity Services request forms needed to obtain sufficient Pitt IT-provided network access points for all workgroup and end-user devices to ensure that one and only one device is attached to any network access point.
+- Submit Voice and Data Services Requests needed to obtain sufficient Pitt IT-provided wired network access points for all workgroup and end-user devices to ensure that one and only one device is attached to any wired network access point.

 - Submit IP address request forms to request a new or changes to an existing IP address and fully qualified domain name (FQDN) from Pitt IT for each device attached to a PittNet port.

 - Ensure that any workgroup or end-user device is operating properly to avoid creation of excessive or malformed network traffic that prevents normal use of PittNet by other users, workgroups, or units.